 MAT 18: 20 (Jesus) For where two or three are gathered together in my name, there am I in the midst of them.

-meating for the Breaking of Bread:
+For non-church-attending believers meeting for the Breaking of Bread:

-Christ does not demand, and does not appreciate, lengthy prayers and ceremonies, but those in spirit
+Christ does not demand, and does not appreciate lengthy prayers and ceremonies, but only those in spirit and in truth.

 Bread and wine are on the table with any meats, vegetables etc. Be

 mind you not to let the food go cold).
 Then brake the bread together

 and eat it, reciting Jesus' words, then drink the wine (any wine, just

 wine), reciting his words.
 Then you may eat and conclude with prayers

 do not drink and don't want to, as well as for the children.